-Growth in crude oil midstream opportunities is largely focused on receipt and delivery terminals, storage and other hub services.
+Growth in crude oil midstream is largely focused on receipt and delivery terminals, storage and other hub services.
 Crude oil production ends up being consumed in refineries.
 Refineries are widely distributed geographically and can be located anywhere along the transportation chain, from the production basin hub locations to mid-point junctions on transmission networks to tidewater where foreign production is able to access North American markets via marine transport.
 For locations directly connected to Pembina's pipelines, there is a service requirement to manage supply with demand, balancing between the pipeline and the customer.

-On the receipt side, Pembina's truck terminals are a means for oil, condensate and NGL production, which is not pipeline connected, to secure access to transportation to market.
-With the growth in multi-stage fractionation and production techniques, there is also growing demand to treat emulsion, oil-water mixtures and waste water, prior to production being ready for sale and accepted into a pipeline.
-The treating of emulsion and disposal of associated water at full-service truck terminal facilities is a business expansion opportunity for Pembina.
+On the receipt side, Pembina's truck terminals are a means for oil, condensate and NGL production, which is not pipeline connected, to secure transportation access to market.
+With the growth in multi-stage fracturing and production techniques, there is also demand to treat emulsion, oil-water mixtures and waste water, prior to production being ready for sale and accepted into a pipeline.

 Where pipelines converge, there is a requirement to manage the product flow between the systems.
 Historically this has been buffered through tankage downstream of Pembina's operations.
 There is an internal demand for hub storage which will not only buffer flows for downstream deliveries, but also smooth operation of Pembina's complex batched conventional pipeline network and its oil sands pipelines.
 As a further service category, with the growth in demand for diluents for heavy oil transportation, there is a new requirement to manage diluents prior to injection into the various diluent delivery pipelines.
 This demand includes accessing the greatest variety of diluents, meeting diluent quality specifications and storage.
-To this end, in 2014, Pembina announced plans to proceed with the Canadian Diluent Hub (described in "General Developments of Pembina: Developments in 2014"), which is expected to provide interconnectivity via pipeline and rail to downstream markets and enable Pembina to offer upstream and downstream customers access to merchant storage and other complementary midstream services, and become a diluent platform for servicing the oil sands.
+To this end, Pembina continues to develop the Canadian Diluent Hub (described in "General Developments of Pembina"), which is expected to provide interconnectivity via pipeline and potentially rail to downstream markets and enable Pembina to offer upstream and downstream customers access to merchant storage and other complementary midstream services, and become a diluent platform for servicing the oil sands.